 Redwood National Park Tours

 Join a guided tour of the redwoods with a commercial outfitter.
 Check out Redwood Sightseeing Tours or Redwood Adventures for guided sightseeing, wildlife viewing, and hiking trips.
-Also, swing by the park visitor center to join a ranger-led activity including tidepool exploration, kayaking, nature walks, and campfire programs.
+Also, swing by the Redwood National Park Visitor Center to join a ranger-led activity including tidepool exploration, kayaking, nature walks, and campfire programs.

 While US-101 also passes through the park, Newton B Drury Scenic Parkway runs parallel and takes you through the old-growth redwood forest.
 It only takes a little longer to drive than the 101, has multiple pull offs for hikes, and offers spectacular views.